 In general, TNI applauds the Agency on ensuring the most current and reliable test methods are available to use.
 TNI specifically congratulates the Agency on proposing a new procedure for determining a Method Detection Limit (MDL) to replace the current procedure that is widely considered to be invalid.
-TNI's comments are organized into three areas, comments on the changes to Part 136, comments on the new 600 series methods, and comments on the new MDL procedure.
+TNI's comments are organized into three areas, comments on the changes to Part 136, comments on the new 600 series methods, and comments on the new MDL procedure from TNI's Chemistry Committee.